DataONEorg/rdataone/README.md

 uploadDataObject(d1c, d1Object, public=TRUE)
 ```

-Note that this example uploads a data file to the DataONE test environment "STAGING" and not the production environment ("PROD").
+Note that this example uploads a data file to the DataONE test environment "STAGING" and not the production environment ("PROD"), in order to avoid inserting a bunch of test data into the production
+network.
+Users should use "STAGING" for testing, and "PROD" for real data submissions.

 ## Acknowledgements
 Work on this package was supported by: